Introduction to Menopause

 When a woman permanently stops having menstrual periods, she has reached the stage

-providers actually use the term menopause to refer to the period of time when a woman's
+the term menopause to refer to the period of time when a woman's hormone levels start

-hormone levels begin to change.
-Menopause is said to be complete when menstrual periods
+to change.
+Menopause is said to be complete when menstrual periods have ceased for

-ovaries diminishes and ovulation becomes irregular.
-At the same time, the production
+diminishes and ovulation becomes irregular.
+At the same time, the production of estrogen

-of estrogen and progesterone decreases.
-It is the enormous drop in estrogen levels
+and progesterone decreases.
+It is the big drop in estrogen levels that causes most

 When does menopause occur?

-While the average age of menopause is 51, menopause can actually happen any time from
+Although the average age of menopause is 51, menopause can actually happen any time

-the 30s to the mid-50s or later.
-Women who smoke and are underweight tend to experience
+from the 30s to the mid-50s or later.
+Women who smoke and are underweight tend to

-an earlier menopause, while women who are overweight often experience a later menopause.
+have an earlier menopause, while women who are overweight often have a later menopause.

-Generally, a woman tends to experience menopause at about the same age as her mother
+Generally, a woman tends to have menopause at about the same age as her mother did.

 Menopause can also happen for reasons other than natural reasons.
-These include the
+These include:

-surgery that impairs the ovarian blood supply.
-Premature ovarian failure is also called
+drugs, or surgery that impairs the ovarian blood supply.
+Premature ovarian failure

 Surgical menopause.
-Surgical menopause may follow a removal of an ovary or both ovaries, or radiation
+Surgical menopause may follow the removal of one or both ovaries,

-of the pelvis, including the ovaries, in premenopausal women.
-This results in an abrupt
+or radiation of the pelvis, including the ovaries, in premenopausal women.
+This results

-menopause.
-These women often experience more severe menopausal symptoms than if they
+in an abrupt menopause.
+These women often have more severe menopausal symptoms than

 What are the symptoms of menopause?